Labelbox/labelbox-python/README.md

 ## Develop with AI assistance
 ### Load this repo code as context for large language models
 Using the [GPT repository loader](https://github.com/mpoon/gpt-repository-loader), we have created `lbx_prompt.txt` that contains data from all `.py` and `.md` files.
 The file has about 730k tokens.
-We recommend using Gemini 1.5 Pro with 1 million context length window
+We recommend using Gemini 1.5 Pro with 1 million context length window.

 ### Ask Google Gemini to get started
 #### Adding a method to convert export v2 to COCO format in Labelbox Python SDK